vndly/android-utils/README.md

 }
 ```

-Add the following dependency to your module `build.gradle`:
+Add the following code to your module `build.gradle`:
 ```groovy
 implementation 'com.github.mauriciotogneri:android-utils:4.16.0'
 ```